dirkcuys/thebacklog/projects/agregore-web-apps/part-4.md

 const key = resp.headers.get('location')
 ```

-Now, lets post our site to the key
+The value of key is the IPNS address that we can share with other people.
+It will start with the protocol part of the URL `ipns://` followed by alpha numeric characters.

+We've created the key, but it doesn't yet point at anything.
+Let's point it at the `ipfs://` address of our site.
+This can take a while (~30s) so be patient.

 ```js
 resp = await fetch(key, {method: 'POST', body: window.origin})
 ```

-This can take a while (~30s) so be patient.

-Once that is done, visit your published site by going to the ipns://...
-URL or by running `window.location = key` in your development console.
+Once the request succeeds, you can visit your published site by going to the `ipns://...` URL or by running `window.location = key` in the console.
 You can also use an IPFS capable browser on a different device to view the site.

 Lets see if we can update the site from the IPNS URL.
 Run `showEditor()` in the console, make an edit to index.html and see what happens.

 That took a while and didn't succeed.
-The error is on line 3 of the updateSite function, we hardcoded the protocol part of the URL we're using in fetch.
+Looking at the error message in the console, it seems the error is on line 3 of the `updateSite` function, we hard coded the protocol part of the URL we're using in fetch.
 Lets fix that now.
 Since we can't save, we need to go back to the last version with an `ipfs://...` URL.
-Then change the updateSite function as follows:
+Then change the `updateSite` function as follows:

 ```js
 async function updateSite(filename, content){